Is it worth getting an eSIM for Pakistan?

 Hunza Valley and Gilgit-Baltistan

-This is where network choice starts to matter.
 The Karakoram Highway between Islamabad and Hunza has variable coverage, with signal dropping in remote stretches through the mountains.
-Karimabad, Passu, and the main Hunza Valley towns have reasonable Jazz coverage, but expect slower speeds and intermittent signal compared to the cities.
-Nomad's Jazz connection is the safer choice for this region.
-Saily may also work here depending on which network it connects to, but this can't be guaranteed.
+Karimabad, Passu, and the main Hunza Valley towns have reasonable coverage in town, but expect slower speeds and intermittent signal compared to the cities.
+Coverage here depends heavily on which Pakistani carrier each provider partners with — worth checking Holafly's and Saily's coverage pages before relying on connectivity in the north.

 Swat Valley

-The main towns in Swat (Mingora, Malam Jabba) have decent coverage on Jazz and Telenor.
+The main towns in Swat (Mingora, Malam Jabba) have decent coverage on Pakistan's main networks.
 Signal becomes patchy on hikes and in more remote parts of the valley.
-For a Swat trip, Nomad's Jazz access provides the most reliable coverage.

 The Karakoram and high-altitude trekking

-For travelers heading to K2 base camp, Fairy Meadows, Nanga Parbat base camp, or deep into the Karakoram mountains, expect to be largely offline.
-No eSIM provider can deliver reliable coverage in these remote high-altitude areas, this is a reality across all networks.
+For travellers heading to K2 base camp, Fairy Meadows, Nanga Parbat base camp, or deep into the Karakoram mountains, expect to be largely offline.
+No eSIM provider can deliver reliable coverage in these remote high-altitude areas — this is a reality across all networks.
 Download offline maps, translations, and any essential information before you leave the main highway towns.

 Peshawar

-Peshawar has reasonable network coverage in the main city areas on Jazz and other carriers.
+Peshawar has reasonable network coverage in the main city areas.
 Both providers should work for basic connectivity needs in the central areas.

 Picking the right eSIM for Pakistan comes down to a few key factors:

-Data usage: Light users who mainly need maps, messaging, and basic browsing can get by with 1-3GB.
-Heavy users who stream, video call, or work remotely should look at 10GB or more.
-Nomad's 50GB plan is ideal for digital nomads or extended business stays.
+Data usage: Light users who mainly need maps, messaging, and basic browsing can get by with Saily's smaller plans.
+Heavy users who stream, video call, or work remotely should look at Holafly's unlimited plans or Saily's 10GB / 20GB tiers.
+For digital nomads or extended business stays, Holafly's unlimited model removes data anxiety entirely.

-Trip length: Short trips of a week or less work well with 7-day plans.
-Longer Pakistan stays benefit from 30-day plans.
-If you're doing a multi-week northern Pakistan trek or extended family visit, the larger plans from either provider offer better value per gigabyte.
+Trip length: Short trips of a week or less work well with Holafly's shorter durations or Saily's 7-day plans.
+Longer Pakistan stays benefit from Holafly's monthly options or Saily's 30-day data plans.

-Where you're going: If your trip focuses on Islamabad, Lahore, or Karachi, both providers work well and Saily's cheaper pricing makes it the better value.
-If you're heading to the Hunza Valley, Gilgit-Baltistan, or other northern areas, Nomad's confirmed Jazz network access is the safer choice.
+Where you're going: If your trip focuses on Islamabad, Lahore, or Karachi, both providers work well.
+If you're heading to the Hunza Valley, Gilgit-Baltistan, or other northern areas, check each provider's coverage page first — carrier partnerships matter more in remote regions.

-Budget: Saily is cheaper than Nomad at every comparable data tier.
-If price is your primary concern and you're staying in major cities, Saily is the clear winner.
+Budget: Saily is cheaper than Holafly at most data tiers, and is the clear winner if price is your primary concern and you're staying in major cities.

 Device compatibility: Most modern smartphones support eSIMs, including iPhone XR and newer, recent Samsung Galaxy models, and Google Pixel 4 and above.
 Check your settings under "Mobile Network" or "SIM Management" to confirm your device is compatible and unlocked.

-Tethering needs: If you plan to share your connection with a laptop or tablet, both Nomad and Saily support tethering.
+Tethering needs: If you plan to share your connection with a laptop or tablet, both Holafly and Saily support tethering.

 Setting up an eSIM for Pakistan is quick and can be done before your flight.
 Once installed, your phone will connect automatically when you land.